Dy1anL1/5120-TP33/ISSUES.md

 - **Issue**: No caching for frequent queries
 - **Fix**: Add Redis or DynamoDB DAX caching
 - **Priority**: 🟢 Low

+### Frontend: Meal Planning Questionnaire Reset

+- **Issue**: Users who leave meal planning page and return should have a clean questionnaire experience
+- **Impact**: Old form data persists which may confuse users or lead to outdated meal plans
+- **Current Behavior**:
+  - User preferences are saved in localStorage and persist when returning to meal planning
+  - Form inputs remain filled with previous selections
+  - Users may not realize they need to review/update their preferences
+- **Proposed Solution**:
+  - Clear all meal planning form data when users navigate away from meal planning page
+  - Reset questionnaire to Step 1 with empty inputs when returning
+  - Show welcome message indicating fresh questionnaire start
+  - Optionally provide "Load Previous Preferences" button for power users
+- **Technical Implementation**:
+  - Add beforeunload event listener to clear meal planning localStorage data
+  - Reset currentStep to 1 and clear userPreferences object on page entry
+  - Update loadUserPreferences() to skip loading for fresh starts
+  - Consider adding user preference toggle for this behavior
+- **Priority**: 🟢 Low (pending discussion with instructor about user experience approach)
+- **User Benefit**: Particularly helpful for elderly users who may be confused by pre-filled forms

 ---